Now recruiting - Primary Teaching for Mastery (Introductory) 2026/27

 12 local schools working together supported by a Local Leader of Maths Education (LLME).

-Being part of a Primary Maths Collaborative will involve:
+Being part of a Primary TfM Continuing Work Group will involve:

 - Primary subject leader network group (5 meetings per year)